brytsknguyen/slict/README.md

 Note: This is an actively developed repo.
 The stable versions are listed at https://github.com/brytsknguyen/slict/tags.

 # Publication
 The details of SLICT are presented in two RA-L papers.
-Please cite this work if you find it useful:
+Please cite these works if you find SLICT useful:

 ```
 @article{nguyen2023slict,